 Both the grades contain minerals that make us healthy, but more concentrated grade B syrup contains more minerals than the grade A syrup thus it is healthier.

-An experienced chef would certainly choose Grade B syrup because of its rich taste, fragrance and concentration.
+An experienced chef would certainly choose Grade B syrup because of its rich taste, fragrance, and concentration.

 -> Grade B maple syrup has rich zinc content.
-So it can be used as a zinc supplement for those who suffers from zinc deficiency.
+So it can be used as a zinc supplement for those who suffer from zinc deficiency.
 It also has the property of strengthening your heart.

--> Apart from zinc, grade B maple syrup has manganese and both these minerals when combined contribute for healthy cell growth.
+-> Apart from zinc, grade B maple syrup has manganese and both these minerals when combined contribute to healthy cell growth.
 It also has its impact on our immunology system by strengthening the white blood corpuscles.

 -> Another interesting thing about the grade B syrup is that the presence of zinc and manganese helps reproductive organs of males.

 Clinically manganese helps in enhancing the production of hormones for men.
 Similarly, zinc reduces the size of the prostate.

 What Kind Of Maple Syrup For Master Cleanse?

 Maple syrup is one of the most crucial elements of the so-called Master cleanses or lemonade diet.